salman-shaikh001/salman-shaikh001/README.md

 - 👯 I’m looking to collaborate on **Prepify**

-- 👨‍💻 All of my projects are available at (Coming Soon)
+- 👨‍💻 All of my projects are available at https://salman-shaikh-showcase.lovable.app

 - 💬 Ask me about **HMTL, CSS, JavaScript**